ArtemHorik/PyLists/README.md

-# !ON WORK!
-PyLists
+# ON WORK PyLists
-Django website deployed on AWS with nginx and gunicorn: www.artemhorik.site
+Django website deployed on AWS with nginx and gunicorn: # www.artemhorik.site

 Comes with a few functional and module tests.